apegraduate8/rails-blawg/README.md

 ## Assignment

-#### User Stories
+### User Stories

+#### Part 1: Add and Delete Posts
 You're creating your very own Blog App in Rails!
 A user should be able to:
 * Land on a welcome page
 * See all existing posts
 * Create a new post (a post should have an author and content)
-* Render an update form for a post with the existing data for that post
-* Update a post
-* Delete a post
+* View individual posts

+#### Part 2: Commenting on Posts
+Add functionality to your blog so that:
+* A user can add comments to posts from a form on the individual posts page.
+* A user can delete comments

 ----